We Analyzed the Future Direction of Latch Inc. (LTCH), Here is What We Found

-Latch Inc. (NASDAQ:LTCH) went down by -7.23% from its latest closing price compared to the recent 1-year high of $14.83.
-The company’s stock price has collected -11.49% of loss in the last five trading sessions.
+Latch Inc. (NASDAQ:LTCH) went up by 0.82% from its latest closing price compared to the recent 1-year high of $14.83.
+The company’s stock price has collected -11.33% of loss in the last five trading sessions.

 Is It Worth Investing in Latch Inc. (NASDAQ :LTCH) Right Now?